-The work presented in this report was inspired by the need for better lattices for quantization.
-As discussed in chapter I, the performance of a lattice quantizer is, under some circumstances, characterized by the normalized second moment of the lattice, G. Figure 3.1 summarizes the best classical lattices [40, 41, 42, 43] along with Conway and Sloane's conjectured lower bound [41].
+The work presented in this paper was inspired by the need for better lattices for quantization.
+As discussed in Section I, the performance of a lattice quantizer is, under some circumstances, characterized by the normalized second moment of the lattice, G. Fig. 2 summarizes the best classical lattices [43-46, 33, 47] along with Conway and Sloane's conjectured lower bound [44].
 With "classical" we mean lattices for which the normalized second moment has been reported previously.
 The figure hints a potential for improvement, especially in 9 and 10 dimensions.
-10-dimensional quantization has received a lot of attention in speech coding [44, 45], where suboptimal structures such as split VQ and multistage VQ have been much employed.
+10-dimensional quantization has received a lot of attention in speech coding [48, 49], where suboptimal structures such as split VQ and multistage VQ have been much employed.
 A good 10-dimensional lattice might provide an attractive alternative in this application.

-In section 3.1, the results obtained through lattice training are presented.
+In Section III-A, the results obtained through lattice training are presented.
 When the dimension d is 9 or 10, we find lattices with normalized second moments considerably lower than the values previously known for these dimensions.
 If the new lattices are indeed optimal, they disprove a famous conjecture by Conway and Sloane.
-The structure of the new lattices draws our attention to a class of nonlattice tessellations, which is examined in section 3.2.
-We report tessellations that are better than all previously studied tessellations, including lattices, in 7 and 9 dimensions.
-We tried to focus the chapter on the results of the training algorithm, without expanding the work into an essay on lattice theory.
+The structure of the new lattices draws our attention to a class of nonlattice tessellations, which is examined in Section III-B. We report tessellations that are better than all previously studied tessellations, including lattices, in 7 and 9 dimensions.
+We tried to focus the section on the results of the training algorithm, without expanding the work into an essay on lattice theory.
 Hence, some theoretical background and definitions are left to references.